Schulans-Retiome/git_practice/README.md

 6. Set appropriate tags for your code (i.e. `wip`).
 7. Never steal the codes for your own personal gain and usage.
 Use it to learn and experiment.
+8. Always create a branch and never commit and push from master!
+9. Branch names should be all lower case, no spaces, words are separated by hyphens.
+If it is associated to a ticket (i.e. JIRA) then the ticket nummber must be the prefix of the branch name. i.e. `TIX-001/feature-branch-name`
+10. Commits should be clean and easy to understand.
+Document all relevant changes.